dragonmux/crunch/docs/crunch++.md

 On failure, these print a diagnostic and abort the test case.

 ## Getting the Most Out of `crunchMake` for `crunch++` Suites

+`crunchMake` is a tool that aims to ensure a working build of your tests without having to worry about exactly where crunch++ is installed or how it was built.

+It provides transparency for many compiler options, and platform- and compiler-specific translations for the rest.

+The important translated options when building `crunch++` suites are:

+* `--coverage` - This option enables the compiler-specific code coverage options for the build for when you do a code-coverage enabled build of your project
+* `--debug` - This option enables debugging information on the test suite to allow setting breakpoints in the tests and inspecting state.
+Example usage of such a build: `gdb --args crunch++ testSuite`

+`crunchMake` will automatically feed the compiler with the visibility options `-fvisbility-inlines-hidden` and `-fvisibility=hidden` on GCC-like compilers.